Criticism of the practice of enabling men to “breastfeed”

 Wild Woman Writing Club

-Click on the picture below to listen to Born in the Right body book launch on twitter spaces from Saturday 26th November 2022.
-(Due to technical difficulties, the interview starts at around 15 min mark).
+Click on the picture below to listen.
+Due to technical difficulties, the interview starts at around 15 min mark.

-Isidora speaks to Isla Mac about institutional capture of healthcare professions by gender identity ideology.
+Isidora and Isla Mac discuss institutional capture of healthcare professions by gender identity ideology.